-More and more people are taking up trail running and equally, a lot of people are running in the dark, whether it be on quiet roads or out on the trails.
-This is why I wanted to review 6 of the best head torches for runners in this post today.
+More and more people are taking up trail running and equally, a lot of people are running in the dark, whether it be in the morning, at night, on quiet roads or out on the trails.

 Head Torch Buying Guide

 As important as the number of lumens required in a good head torch, there are also some key factors you should consider before you make your purchase.

 Quite often we will go for the best deal, or the most powerful, but this can often be a mistake on the part of the buyer.
 There is so much more to consider when you are going to be wearing a light strapped to your forehead.

 With that in mind, let’s take a look at some of the important factors to consider before purchasing a head torch for running.

 Surely this is obvious right?
 You will be surprised.
 Dependent on the torch and what it does will have a big impact on battery life.
 It’s similar to your phone in many ways, where the more going on in the background will drain the battery.

 Remember what I said earlier with torches with multiple settings?
 Some may only last a couple of hours on the highest setting which could lead to a stint in darkness if you aren’t prepared fully.